-The first meters on the BWSV PS1 felt a bit strange, only because the fact that I haven’t been riding a bike in a while and the road was slightly slobbery due to the rain.
+The first meters on the BWSV PS1 felt a bit strange, only because of the fact that I haven’t been riding a bike for a while and the road was slightly slobbery due to the rain.
 But I got rapidly used to driving, again, and could soon start to play with the different driving modes and the different gears of the Shimano Acera Altus 7-gear transmission the bike offers.

 Driving the BESV PS1 ebike in Amsterdam was great fun and through the electric support, you feel less exhausted at the end compared to a normal bike that is purely powered by your own power.
 Follow their international Facebook Page to stay updated.

 3 responses to “Test driving the NEW BESV PS1 eBike in Amsterdam”

 […] Another surprise was that they are offering free WiFi inside and they also have a charging station for electric bikes and scooters outside.
 Considering all this in a small town with less than 4000 inhabitants, in […]

 […] shorter ones than once around the Lake-ones with almost 200km, but how knows what the Future (an eBike?!) will bring.
 Feel free to leave your Feedback below in the […]